Find the best ASDA credit card deal for you

 Guide to Asda credit cards

-The Asda credit card (which is actually funded by Santander) is part of the MasterCard family, so you can spend on the card anywhere that you see a MasterCard logo.
-According to Asda Financial Services, this is more than 24 million locations across the world.
+Asda credit cards are part of the MasterCard family, so you can spend on these cards anywhere that you see a MasterCard logo.